austin5919/Media-Player---SE/README.md

 #### Add A Song To Playlist
 1)Right click on the song you want to add to a playlist.Then hover over "Select Other Playlist."
 Next, Hover over the playlist you want to add the song to, and then click on "Add Selected Song."

+#### Add Playlist to Playlist
+1)If in the library.
+RIght click on any song then choose select other playlist.
+After choose add a playlist and choose the playlist you want to add.

+2)If in a playlist.
+Right click on any song.
+  a) to add to the current playlist just select "Current Playlist" and then select Add Playlist.
+This will let you choose from the    `available playlist to add

 #### Current Song Playing
 Can be found on the bottom along with a timer that shows the current progress of the song/playlist and the total duration of that song/playlist.
 Also it will be highlited in blue in the display